General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

 ModificationsNo will in writing, nor any part thereof, except as in this article provided, will be revoked, unless the testator, or some other person in his presence and by his direction, with intent to revoke, destroys or mutilates the same; or such testator shall execute other writing for that purpose that is properly signed, subscribed and witnessed.
 A will can be revoked in part only by the execution of a writing as provided.
 Sec.
 29-1-5-6.

-If, after making a will, the testator is divorced, any provision in the will favoring the ex-spouse is void.
+If, after making a will, the testator is divorced, any provision in the will favoring the ex-spouse is revoked.
 Sec.
 29-1-5-8.

 Naming of Personal RepresentativeNormally, a decedent will name a fiduciary in his or her will.
 However, if no fiduciary is named or in the case of an intestate estate, the probate court will appoint one according to the following priority: